What kind of in-flight catering is available on a private jet?

 Try to avoid red meat, as many passengers consider it overdone once heated on the plane.
 When it comes to desserts, a wide choice is available.
 The same can be said for drinks, and the flight attendant can even fix you a specialty drink if requested in advance.

-It might be tempting to order a lot of food but remember that galley size is limited.
-If your order doesn’t fit in the galley it will need to be placed on a seat, which means space for one less passenger.
+It might be tempting to order a lot of food, but remember that galley capacity is limited.
+If your order doesn’t fit in the galley, it will need to be placed on a seat, which means space for one less passenger.
 If there’s not a spare seat, the food will not be brought on board.

 If you’re flying internationally and stop for customs, all catering will be removed.
 Your broker should set up fresh catering to go on board again if needed, such as when you have a long journey ahead to your final destination.

 Is there any need to have a chef on board?

 There is little point in hiring a chef for your private jet charter flight, because they’re not allowed to cook on board.

 There are a few instances where you may want to hire a chef.
 For example, if you have special dietary requirements and want a chef you know and trust, or if you need the chef’s services at your destination.

 Can I order catering suited to various dietary restrictions?

 Most in-flight catering companies can prepare meals or snacks for any dietary restrictions.
 This includes gluten-free, vegan, and nut-free, as well as any other type of food due to allergies or personal preference.
 Your broker should ask you about this when discussing catering, and they’ll inform the catering company of your preferences.